 With the new football season in full swing, let’s think back to Euro ’16.
 This year’s competition clearly showed that it is possible to achieve more when we work together as a team.
 Think Wales, Northern Ireland and Iceland, playing beyond what was expected of them because of their ability to work together.
 This is something we can all learn from.

 Customer insight tells us that customers struggle to get an overall view of the first registration process and what they need to do to register a vehicle, step by step, to reach the end goal.
 They will call various agencies involved a number of times during the process to get information and reassurance that they are on the right track, and not heading for a yellow card.

 In this spirit of joined-up working to achieve more for the customer, we recently held a cross-government workshop to review the process.
-As the DVLA product owner for the service, I was keen to work with colleagues from other departments to review the end-to-end customer journey I also wanted us to talk about the issues encountered and look at ways to improve a complicated process which involves contact with various agencies.
+As the DVLA product owner for the service, I was keen to work with colleagues from other departments to review the end-to-end customer journey.
+I also wanted us to talk about the issues encountered and look at ways to improve a complicated process which involves contact with various agencies.

-As a customer, if you want to register and license a vehicle for the first time you need type approval for it, which means contacting either DVSA or VCA.
-If the vehicle is imported, any VAT due is payable to HMRC, then DVLA needs all the information from the other agencies to register and license the vehicle.
+As a customer, if you want to register and license a vehicle for the first time you need type approval for it, which means contacting either the Driver and Vehicle Standards Agency (DVSA) or Vehicle Certification Agency (VCA).
+If the vehicle is imported, any VAT due is payable to HM Revenue and Customs (HMRC), then DVLA needs all the information from the other agencies to register and license the vehicle.

 We talked about the need to review all forms and leaflets so they provide a complete view of the process.
 We also discussed the need, identified by our customer insight, for information which provides the customer with a step-by-step process guide.
-All quick, but important changes.
+All quick (but important) changes.

 DVLA technical architects explained the changes being introduced to our IT infrastructure as part of the vehicle excise duty (VED) reform project.
 This led to discussions about how we could share our learning across the various agencies to create a more joined-up approach to our data.